 In October, I had my regular eye exam and, of course, my vision had changed.
 I own three frames (four counting sunglasses) and it was time for the round ones that I really like.
 I left them with the eye doctor and they told me my glasses would be ready in three or four weeks.
 My lenses require a complicated, multi-prism grind.
 It's never fast.*

 Three weeks later, I picked them up, put them on and looked around the store, enjoying the sharpened vision.
 I thanked the tech and clipped the matching sunglasses on.
 They didn't fit as well as they had, but hey, new lenses.
 Went out into the sunshine, drove to work and didn't take a good look at the new glasses in a mirror until I was washing my hands a couple of hours later.
-One kind of round lens, one egg-shaped lens, the frames forced around them with some buckling for the lease-round side.
+One kind of round lens, one egg-shaped lens, the frames forced around them with some buckling for the least-round side.
 They looked awful.

 I called the eye doctor immediately and took the glasses back the next day, where at first they saw only the frame damage, then realized neither lens was the right shape.
 They sent the glasses back to their lab -- a different one than the one that has made my lenses for over a decade; the practice was sold some time ago and the new owners have their own lab.
 That was almost a month ago.